Coherent-Partners/spark-ts-sdk/docs/services.md

 ### Returns

-This method returns the output data of the service execution in the following
+This method returns the output data of the service execution in the following format:
-format:

 - `original`: the output data as JSON in its original format (as returned by the API).
-- `alike`: the output data as JSON in the v4 format whether it's a single or multiple inputs.
+- `alike`: the output data as JSON in the v4 format whether it's single or multiple inputs.

-This method returns the output data of the service execution in the following format (aka v3 format).

 For instance, the output data of a service execution for a single input looks like this when the `responseFormat` is set to `alike`: